JMayor10/Portafolio/README.md

 ## About Me

-Interested in the intersection of finance and technology, I’m now pursuing a Seneca Polytechnic Honors Bachelor of Commerce in BTM.
-Having a background in Python and SQL, in my IB research project, I developed a strong foundation in investment methods using mathematical modeling.
+I am a dedicated BTM student at Seneca College with a strong interest in the intersection of finance and technology.
+My academic background has equipped me with skills in data analysis, cloud computing, and business strategy.
+Proficient in Python and SQL, I have applied mathematical modeling techniques in investment analysis projects.
+I am eager to leverage my skills in data-driven environments to contribute to innovative solutions.

 ---

 ## Education

 **Seneca College**
-*Bachelor of Commerce – Business Technology Management*
+*Honors Bachelor of Commerce – Business Technology Management*
-*Expected Graduation: [2027]*
+*Expected Graduation: April 2027*

 ---